TANGO-Project/self-adaptation-manager/README.md

 The Lower and Upper bound, values indicate how far the guaranteed value should be away from the actual measured value before the rule fires.
 This allows the rules to be stacked so the highest priority rules are at the top.
 Thus when the boundary conditions for each rule are met the first rule found fires.
 In the event that rule doesn’t work the alternative rules afterwards may then fire instead.

 In this case the “SCALE_TO_N_TASKS” response type is used and count of tasks (TASK_COUNT=1) to specify as parameters is used as well.

+Application based events, such as APP_FINISHED, may have in the rules file the parameter specified "application=MY_APP", so that rules only fire when the named application finishes.
+A valid example of such a rule is:

+APP_FINISHED,EQ,KILL_SIMILAR_APPS,WARNING,0,0,application=RK-Bench

 ## Usage Guide